Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory: Factorisation of the light leaves matrix

 \section{Factorisation of the light leaves matrix}

-We now explain how to construct the element $e_\mu\in {\rm TL}_W(q)$ for $\mu \in {^PW}$ via an efficient closed combinatorial algorithm, which has its origins in \cite{MR2955190,MR3544626,MR3286499,MR2813567}.
-This allows us to enumerate the elements $\varnothing e_\mu \lambda$ and hence the paths $\NPath (\la,\SSTT^\mu) \subseteq \Path (\la,\SSTT^\mu)$ and $ \BPath (\nu,\SSTT^\mu) \subseteq \Path (\nu,\SSTT^\mu)$ corresponding to decomposition numbers and bases of simple modules for the Hecke category respectively (in other words, solving Libedinsky--Williamson's question for Hermitian symmetric pairs).
+We now explain how to construct the element $\diag_\mu\in {\rm TL}_W(q)$ for $\mu \in {^PW}$ via an efficient closed combinatorial algorithm, which has its origins in \cite{MR2955190,MR3544626,MR3286499,MR2813567}.
+This allows us to enumerate the elements $\varnothing \diag_\mu \lambda$ and hence the paths $\NPath (\la,\underline{\mu}) \subseteq \Path (\la,\underline{\mu})$ and $ \BPath (\nu,\underline{\mu}) \subseteq \Path (\nu,\underline{\mu})$ corresponding to decomposition numbers and bases of simple modules for the Hecke category respectively (in other words, solving Libedinsky--Williamson's question for Hermitian symmetric pairs).

-We have seen that every strongly fully commutative element $w$ in $W$ corresponds to a region $R(w)$ in the tiling of $W$.
+We have seen that every strongly fully commutative element $w$ in $W$ with $\underline{w} = \omega(\SSTT)$ for some $\SSTT\in {\rm Path}_{(W,P)}$ corresponds to a region $R(w)$ in the tiling of $W$.
 That region is determined by the path $\pi(w)$ walking along its boundary, starting with its northern boundary going East and coming back along its southern boundary going West.
-Now, note that the cosets $\mu \in {^PW}$ are characterised by the fact that every reduced expression for $\mu$ starts with $s\notin P$.
-This implies that the path $\pi(\mu)$ satisfies the following property.
-In type $(A_{n-1}, A_{k-1}\times A_{n-k-1})$, the last $n$ steps are given by $((SW)^{n-k}, (NW)^{k})$.
-In types $(C_{n-1},A_{n-2})$ and $(D_n, A_{n-1})$, the last $n$ steps are given by $((SW)^n)$.
-Examples are given in the first two pictures in \cref{resulting} and \cref{resulting2XXX}.
-Therefore the region $R(\mu)$ is completely determined by its northern boundary.
-In fact, we have the following natural correspondence between the northern boundary of $R(\mu)$ and the coset diagram of $\mu$.
-The $i$-th vertex of the coset diagram of $\mu$ is labelled by $\up$, resp. $\down$, if and only if the $i$-th step in $\pi(\mu)$ is given by $SE$, resp. $NE$.
-(In type $(C_{n-1}, A_{n-2})$ the first step is always $\down$ and the first label is always $\circ$).
-Using this correspondence, we easily obtain the following closed combinatorial algorithm to construct $e_{\mu}$.
+When $w=\mu \in {^PW}$, the region $R(\mu)$ has a particularly simple shape.